v12technology/fluxtion-examples-old/README.md

 ### Who do I talk to? ###

 * For any questions please send mails to info@v12technology.com
-* A google group is available at:
+* Ask questions on our [forum](https://groups.google.com/a/v12technology.com/forum/#!forum/fluxtion).